tuannda1503/youtube_sharing_ui/README.md

-# Getting Started with Create React App
+# Getting Started with Funny Movie App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The system uploads YouTube videos and shares them to all users logged into the system.

 # Available Scripts with Docker